Alvah and Martha Frisbie: Adeline and Frisbie Clubs

-Both the Adeline and the Frisbie club were formed by former Sunday School classes at Plymouth Church.
-The Adeline Club was formed in 1900 and named for their late teacher Adeline McFarland.
+Both the Adeline and the Frisbie clubs were formed by former Sunday School classes at Plymouth Church.
+The Adeline Club was formed in 1900 and named for their late teacher, Adeline McFarland.
 The Frisbie Club was formed in 1903 and named in honor of Rev. and Mrs. Frisbie.
 Both groups met fortnightly and later combined.
 The Frisbie Club still meets today in Des Moines.